This article was updated on September 30th, 2023

 Not every yellow dog poop is going to warrant a vet visit.
 If this is the first time you’ve noticed a change in color and your dog is otherwise acting normal, you may choose to wait and see.
 Even a couple yellow poops in a row without other signs may still be okay, especially if that yellow is in the form of spots or streaks.

-If you dog has more severe signs, including not eating, a fever, or stomach pain, or if that mild vomiting and diarrhea last longer than 48 hours, see your vet.
+Key take-away in this case: If you dog has more severe signs, including not eating, a fever, or stomach pain, or if that mild vomiting and diarrhea last longer than 48 hours, see your vet.

-5 Steps You Can Take at Home for Yellow Dog Poop
+Five Steps You Can Take at Home for Yellow Dog Poop

 If your dog falls into the category of mild or no other signs, at-home treatment can consist of: